project-image

 Translation of the Rulebook

-almost 6 years ago – Wed, Aug 08, 2018 at 07:26:32 PM
+over 6 years ago – Wed, Aug 08, 2018 at 07:26:32 PM

 Thanks to everyone who responded to our call and volunteered to help translate the rules into many languages.
 Please, fill this form so we could give you access to the special document where you will create your translation: